csxmli2016/MARCONetPlusPlus/README.md

 conda create -n mplus python=3.8 -y conda activate mplus pip install -r requirements.txt
-BASICSR_EXT=True pip install basicsr
 ```
-> Please carefully follow the installation steps, especially the final one with **BASICSR_EXT=True**.
-> When torchvision > 0.15.2 (except 0.19.0), there may be some problems in BasicSR.

 ## 🚶 Inference
 Download the pre-trained models